dnzckn/TalkingTrees/README.md

 # PyForest

-**Production-ready behavior tree management system with serialization, REST API, and visual editing**
+**Behavior tree management system with JSON serialization, REST API, and visual editing**

-PyForest is built on [py_trees](https://github.com/splintered-reality/py_trees) and provides a complete solution for creating, managing, and executing behavior trees.
-Store trees as JSON, execute them with real-time monitoring, debug with breakpoints and watches, and visualize execution flow - all through a REST API, CLI, or visual editor.
+Built on [py_trees](https://github.com/splintered-reality/py_trees), PyForest demonstrates how to serialize behavior trees to JSON, provide a REST API for tree management and execution, and edit trees visually in a browser.
+The system shows how to separate tree definitions from runtime execution, enable version control of trees, and provide debugging capabilities.

-**Use Cases**: Robot control systems, game AI, workflow automation, autonomous agents, decision-making systems.
+**What it demonstrates**: Serializing py_trees to/from JSON, REST API for tree execution, visual tree editor, debugging with breakpoints and watches, execution monitoring, tree diffing and versioning.

 ## Features

-- **Tree Library** - Store and version behavior tree definitions as JSON
+- **Tree Library** - Store and version tree definitions as JSON files
-- **REST API** - Complete HTTP/WebSocket API (47 endpoints)
+- **REST API** - HTTP/WebSocket API with 47 endpoints
-- **CLI Tool** - Command-line interface for local management
+- **CLI Tool** - Command-line interface for tree operations
 - **Real-time Monitoring** - WebSocket streaming and execution history
 - **Debugging** - Breakpoints, watches, and step execution
-- **Templates** - Reusable tree patterns with parameters
+- **Templates** - Reusable tree patterns with parameter substitution
-- **Validation** - Comprehensive tree and behavior validation
+- **Validation** - Tree structure and behavior validation
 - **Visualization** - DOT graph and py_trees_js format export
-- **Statistics** - Performance profiling and per-node metrics
+- **Statistics** - Execution profiling and per-node timing

 ## Quick Start